shugo/textbringer/README.md

     $ tb

-You can quit the editor by ESC.
+You can quit the editor by C-x C-c.

 ## Development